typestack/class-transformer/README.md

 we should implicitly specify what type of object each property contain.
 This is done using `@Type` decorator.

-Lets say we have an album with photos.
+Let's say we have an album with photos.
 And we are trying to convert album plain object to class object:

 ```typescript